maierav/sensation/intro.md

 We talked already about how philosophers call thinking about the limits of what we can know _epistemology_.
 Thinking about that what  exists is called _ontology_.
 Together, these two types of thinking form an interplay of that which exists (the ontic) and what we can know about it (the epistemic).
 Our perception seems to be neither - it is not knowledge and it does not seem to be what really exists, so we call thinking about our perception _phenomenology_.

 Naive realism, in a way, is a simple epistemology where phenomenology is equated with ontology, Realizing that we do not perceive the world as it is leads to a more sophisticated epistemology that differentiates between our phenomenology and ontology.
 But what can we know about ontology?
-Metaphorically speaking, if our phenomenology is akin to the shadows seen by the prisoner's in Plato's Cave, how can we find out what is actually going on outside the cave?
+Metaphorically speaking, if our phenomenology is akin to shadows, how can we find out what is actually going on outside the cave?

 If naive realism is problematic, which other worldviews are there that might be more convincing?
 You might immediately think about science, especially since we argued for its strength above.
 And, indeed, the scientific worldview differs widely from naive realism.
 However, as we will see, there actually are a large variety of very different worldviews that all claim to be compatible with science.
 And many of these diverging worldviews that base themselves off science differ in how they think about perception!